russellane/tf2mon/README.md

                  |         |         |         |
                  +-----------------------------+

-  To vet any new players that have joined the game, gamer must press `NUMPAD-DOWNARROW` in-game.
+  To vet new players that have joined the game, and to remove inactive players, press `NUMPAD-DOWNARROW`.
 The monitor indicates when new players have arrived and that key should be pressed; or press it each time you die.

-  When detected, `tf2mon` pushes hackers onto the `Kicks` queue, and alerts the gamer, who may then press `NUMPAD-HOME` to issue `CHAT` and `CALLVOTE KICK` commands.
+  When detected, `tf2mon` pushes hackers onto the `Kicks` queue, and alerts the gamer, who may then press `HOME`/`END` to issue `CHAT` and `CALLVOTE KICK` commands.

-  When gamer kills an opponent, `tf2mon` pushes a `taunt` onto the `Spams` queue; on death, a `throe`.
+  When gamer kills an opponent, `tf2mon` pushes a `Taunt` onto the `Spams` queue; on death, a `Throe`.
 Enable/disable with `F3`.
+Send with `PGUP`/`PGDN`.

-  The monitor can only push actions onto the queues; the gamer must pop them for the action to be taken, or clear the queue to discard.
+  The monitor can only push actions onto the queues; gamer must pop for action to be taken, or clear to discard.

 #### Duels
   The user-panel displays battles with opponents, grouped by weapon (and